List & More •

 This is a 5-week class.

-Novice and Advanced combined class begins
+Novice and Advanced combined class not scheduled at this time

 know as Rally Obedience) emphasizes fun and excitement for the

 dog/handler team while providing an interactive approach to